 - Pour the egg-cream filling into the blind-baked pie crust.
 Add the lardons in an even distribution into the filling.
 The foamy eggs should help to keep the lardons from all sinking to the bottom of the pie.

 Bake the quiche

-- Put the quiche into the oven and bake for 15 minutes.
+- Put the quiche into the pre-heated oven and bake for 15 minutes.

-- After baking for 15 minutes, check on the quiche.
+- At the 15 minute mark, check on the quiche.
 You should notice that the edges of the crust are golden brown but the center of the filling has not set.
 Remove the pie pan from the oven and cover with strips of aluminium foil to shield the crust from burning.
-Return the pie to the oven and continue baking for another 10 to 15 minutes.
+Return the pie to the oven and continue baking for 10 minutes.

-- Check on the quiche lorraine 5 minutes before the cooking time should end to make sure the quiche is not overcooked.
+- Check on the quiche at the 10 minute mark to make sure the quiche is not overcooked.
 The eggs will continue cooking once you remove the quiche from the oven.
-You know the quiche is done when it is golden brown on top but the filling still wobbles when you move the pie pan.
+You can tell that the quiche is done when it is golden brown on top but the filling still wobbles when you move the pie pan.
 When you insert a small, thin knife, it should come out mostly clean with moist flecks of egg stuck to the knife.
+If the tester comes out with coated with liquidy egg, bake the quiche for another 10 minutes or until the filling is wobbly but the tester comes out with a few flecks of egg.
 Cool the quiche lorraine for 20 minutes and it is ready to serve.

 Quiche lorraine variations

 While we focused on the most authentic quiche lorraine recipe from the Alsace region, there are plenty of variations on quiches that are equally delicious.
 Many French people, especially Parisians, enjoy adding cheese like grated gruyère to their quiches.